 Liability.
-Who was at fault for the accident and what was the degree of your comparative negligence.
+Who was at fault for the accident and your potential share of negligence.

 The extent of your injuries.
 Whether an injury was disabling or had a long-term permanent effect.

 The nature and extent of medical treatment.
-Whether the type and duration of procedures or therapies were medically necessary, and whether you had preexisting problems that contributed to your damages.
+Whether the type and duration of procedures or therapies were medically necessary, and whether you had preexisting problems that contributed to your claimed losses (damages).

 You should meet an adjuster’s reasonable questions and inquiries with reasonable answers.
-But some questions and arguments are not legitimate—and are intended unfairly to influence you to settle the case for less than it is truly worth.
+But some questions and arguments are not legitimate—and could be construed as unfair settlement tactics meant to get you to settle the case for less than it's truly worth.

 How you act during settlement negotiations can go a long way toward making the process run smoothly and quickly, with a minimum of stress or aggravation for you, and with a satisfying settlement as the result.
-Here are some of the basic rules about dealing with a claims adjuster.
-(For more, check out Tips for Negotiating with an Insurance Company.)
+Here are some basic rules about dealing with a claims adjuster.
+(Check out more tips for negotiating with an insurance company.)

 Be organized.
 If you have a conversation with the adjuster, make a note of what was said.
 If either you or the adjuster have said that you will or will not do a certain thing, or that something is to occur by a certain date, write a confirming letter and send it to the adjuster.
 Keep a copy of everything you send.
 If you have agreed to provide the adjuster with information, do it promptly.

 Be persistent.
 The flip side of being patient is being persistent.
 Don’t let the adjuster sit on your claim.
-If the adjuster has said that he or she will do something -- make you another offer, or check with a supervisor -- get a specific date by which it will be done.
-Put everything agreed upon in a confirming letter, and when that date rolls around, call and politely demand a response.
+If the adjuster has said that he or she will do something— make you another offer, or check with a supervisor, for example—get a specific date by which it will be done.
+Put everything agreed upon in a confirming letter, and when that date rolls around, call and politely ask for a response.
 If you have asked for information or for a new settlement offer, set a reasonable deadline by which you would like the response.
 Don’t pester an adjuster by calling every day, but make sure the adjuster knows you are out there and that you will be regularly and thoroughly following up on your claim.

 For more details on negotiating an insurance claim, including sample letters to insurance companies, suggestions for handling negotiations, and strategies for dealing with an insurance company that refuses to make a good offer, see How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).